 When certain drugs are taken in combination with OxyContin it can be dangerous and even life-threatening.
 For example, taking alcohol and OxyContin at the same time can be fatal due to the sedative effects.

 Despite the rise in addiction, it is possible to get proper rehab with the help of a treatment provider.
 There are many treatment centers across the country that specialize in different types of addiction, including OxyContin abuse.

-Treatment centers around the U.S. offer treatment options such as counseling, addiction education and other information on recovery for educational purposes.
-Inland Detox is a leading substance abuse treatment center that works with clients to help them move towards recovery.
-If you are looking for a health care provider to assist you with your recovery, please contact our team for more information.
+Treatment centers around the U.S. offer treatment options such as counseling, addiction education, and other information on recovery for educational purposes.
+Inland Detox is a leading substance abuse treatment center that works with clients to help them move toward recovery.
+If you are looking for a healthcare provider to assist you with your recovery, please contact our team for more information.

 Treatment at Inland Detox

 Inland Detox is a drug and alcohol addiction treatment center located in Temecula, CA. We are a leading treatment provider in the U.S. and our professional care team will work individually with each client to determine the proper addiction treatment plan.